act-rules/act-rules.github.io/_rules/css-restrict-orientation-b33eff.md

 ---
 id: b33eff
-name: Page has no orientation lock specified using CSS media queries
+name: Page is not restricted to either `landscape` or `portrait` orientation using CSS transform property
 rule_type: atomic
 description: |
-  This rule checks that page content is not locked to any single display orientation using CSS media queries.
+  This rule checks that page content is not restricted to either `landscape` or `portrait` orientation using CSS transform property.
 accessibility_requirements:
  wcag20:1.3.4: # Orientation
   forConformance: true